 For Collections Care Professionals

-During this four-week long course participants will learn about essential aspects of collection management, from the acquisition and registration of objects through the care, use, and deaccessioning of objects.
+During this four-part self-study course, participants will learn about essential aspects of collections management, from the acquisition and registration of objects through the care, use, and deaccessioning of objects.

 The National Center for Preservation Technology and Training (NCPTT) and the Foundation for Advancement in Conservation (FAIC) partnered to present a series of online resources that provide sound recovery practices for cultural heritage.
 The target audience for these training events includes staff in small museums responsible for collections care, as well as homeowners and collectors.